 For this recipe you will need: lime juice, olive oil, garlic, Frank’s® RedHot® Sauce, fresh basil, capers, Lawry’s® Seasoned Salt, McCormick® Black Pepper, 4 Halibut Fillets or Steaks

 The saying that your food is only as good as your ingredients is so true.
-When we plan on entertaining we make a list of what we need and make a one-stop shop at Walmart.
+When we plan on entertaining we make a list of what we need and make a one-stop shop at our favorite grocery store.
 It’s a real timesaver.

 For our grilled halibut we needed the fresh lime and basil which we found in the produce department.
 Then, for the rest of the ingredients we wheeled our cart down to the condiments department.

 There we found the spices that we needed.
-We had a jar of Lawry’s® Garlic Salt with Parsley but for our citrus grilled fish, we wanted the Original Seasoned Salt.
+We had a jar of garlic salt with parsley but for our citrus grilled fish, we wanted the Seasoned Salt like Lawrey’s.
 Our daughter’s family calls this salt “pixie dust” because everything you sprinkle it on tastes magically good.

-This is no ordinary seasoning, it’s a blend of salt, herbs and spices, giving a unique flavor to anything you sprinkle it on.
-Need more ideas on how to use it?
-Check out Lawry’s® Seasoned Salt webpage.
+We like this one because it’s no ordinary seasoning, it’s a blend of salt, herbs and spices, giving a unique flavor to anything you sprinkle it on.

-Until I started buying McCormick® Black Pepper I was picking up those humongous plastic containers you find in membership stores.
+Until I started buying small containers of coarsely ground black pepper I was picking up those humongous plastic containers you find in membership stores.
 I didn’t realize what was missing.